 Unless your practice is completely transactional, with no more than a handful of files, there is no excuse for not using case management software.
 There are more than 30 providers of case management software, most online.
 They are user-friendly, with short learning curves and terrific ease of use.
 Virtually all of them also offer time tracking and billing systems that interface with standard accounting packages.

-Next week: More about the key management tools to keep you a healthy and productive lawyer: Loss of Control?
+- Next: Learn more about key management tools to keep you a healthy and productive lawyer: Loss of Control?
 Get the Right Management Tools.